-I also noticed that the same blogs Yell had paid to write articles about my client’s business were linking to several other Yell clients’ websites.
+I noticed that the same blogs Yell paid to write articles about my client’s business were linking to several other Yell clients’ websites.

-I have now identified at least 50 other Yell Businesses that have received the same poor SEO service.
-If I had time to investigate this further, I suspect that the number of affected Yell clients might run into thousands.
+I have now identified more than 50 other Yell Businesses that received the same poor SEO service.
+If I had the time to investigate this further, I suspect the number of affected Yell clients would run into thousands.

 Does Yell’s SEO service get results?

 The table below shows the estimated organic Google traffic to each of the Yell client’s websites identified.
 The first column shows the monthly traffic the site was receiving when Yell started building links to their site.
 The second column shows the traffic those sites receive now.
+Those shown in red have seen a decline in traffic since they started using Yell’s service.
 All of these businesses have been using Yell’s SEO services for at least 12 months.

 Website names redacted to protect them from negative action by Google.

-As you can see, the majority of these businesses have seen a significant drop in Google traffic since using Yell’s SEO service.
-Those sites showing a small gain are mostly due to more people searching for their business by name.
+As you can see, the vast majority of these businesses have seen a significant drop in Google traffic since using Yell’s SEO service.
+Those sites showing a small gain are mostly due to people searching for their business by name.
 The worst affected site has lost an estimated 3,108 Google visitors since they started using Yell’s service.
-This drop is despite (or possibly due to) Yell building over 100 links to their website!
+This drop is despite (or possibly due to) Yell building more than 100 links to their website!

 Paying for links from penalised blogs

-86% of the blogs that Yell has been paying for content have lost all of their Google traffic despite having thousands of links to their blog.
-An indication these blogs may have been penalised for selling links.
+86% of the blogs that Yell pays to write content have lost all of their Google traffic despite having thousands of links pointing to their blog.
+A clear indication that these blogs have been penalised for selling links.

 Blogs on which Yell have paid for content and their estimated monthly Google traffic

 If you search online for “Yell Business reviews” you will see several business owners warning against using Yell’s service.
-You will see complaints of poorly managed campaigns, pushy salesmen and broken promises, sometimes resulting in court action.
-There are even accusations that Yell employees have written the positive reviews.
+Read any of the comments on Yell’s own Facebook page to see multiple complaints of poorly managed campaigns, pushy salesmen and broken promises, sometimes resulting in court action.

 Have any lessons been learned?

 I recently contacted Yell posing as a prospective client requesting information about their SEO service.
 The sales agent informed me that Yell still pays bloggers to create content with links to their clients’ sites.
-He also informed me that a link from Yell’s online directory and social media sites would help my site rank better on Google; both are misleading and untruthful statements.
-It would seem that Yell’s bad practise continues.
+He informed me that a link from Yell’s online directory and social media sites would help my site rank better on Google; both misleading and untruthful statements.
+It would seem that Yell’s shady practises continue.